dannychayadi/dannychayadi/README.md

-I'm currently working on my own project.
+:computer:I'm currently working on my own project.

 I'm about moving to Singapore.